nschorgh/Planetary-Code-Collection/README.txt

 *Fast Method for Subsurface Ice Dynamics (on Mars)*

 fast_modules.f90:
-	numerically accelerated routines for growth and depletion of subsurfac ice, Fortran modules
+	numerically accelerated routines for growth and depletion of subsurface ice, Fortran modules

 fast_subs_univ.f90:
 	numerically accelerated routines for growth and depletion of subsurface ice, general subroutines